mapbox/protozero/doc/advanced.md

 In addition there must be a `using value_type = char` inside the class.

 If your class doesn't have all of these functions, you can add template specializations for some free functions defined in the `buffer.hpp` header file which allow you to customize what functions of your class are called.
-You can have a look at the `buffer_string.hpp` header file that does this for the `std::string` buffer class to give you an idea how this works.
+You can have a look at the `buffer_string.hpp` and `buffer_vector.hpp` header files that do this for the `std::string` and `std::vector<char>` buffer classes, respectively, to give you an idea how this works.

 From inside protozero, the functions in `buffer.hpp` are called without namespace, so ADL works and your specializations of those functions can be